jamesmandrews/docker-ssl-nginx-reverse-proxy-ssl-gitea/README.md

 ```
 ├── conf
 │   └── nginx
 │       ├── conf.d
 │       │   ├── website.conf
 │       │   └── gitea.conf
 │       ├── fastcgi_params
 │       ├── koi-utf
 │       ├── koi-win
 │       ├── mime.types
 │       ├── nginx.conf
 │       ├── scgi_params
 │       ├── uwsgi_params
 │       └── win-utf

 ```

-For this tutorial we only really care about the files in ```conf/nginx/conf.d```  there are 2 of them, one of them is for our website that will serve static pages, the second is for gitea reverse proxy.
+For this tutorial, we only really care about the files in ```conf/nginx/conf.d```  there are 2 of them, one of them is for our website that will serve static pages, the second is for gitea reverse proxy.

 ## Static Website.

 Our first server declaration is pretty simple.
-We have our domain ```ourwebsite.com``` on port 80 we add the acme-challenge location which Certbot uses to make sure we have a valid webserver up.
-The main root, we'll do a redirect to the secure 443 layer if someone goes to port 80.
+We have our domain ```ourwebsite.com``` on port 80 we add the acme-challenge location which Certbot uses to make sure we have a valid web server up.
+The main root, we'll do a redirect to the secure 443 poer if someone goes to port 80.

 ```
     server {